 If there’s one thing the world needs right now, it’s millions of people pursuing purpose-driven work.
 Purpose is all about accomplishing something that is meaningful to the self and consequential for the world beyond the self.
 It’s your ‘you-first, earth-first and human-first’ reason for being.

-My sense is that we need to fast-track a sense of purpose in people, that it’s never been more important or urgent.
-We simply can’t wait till we retire, win lotto, the kids have left home or the leaders of our company (and country) decide that ‘purpose’ is now on the agenda.
+My sense is that we need to fast-track a sense of purpose in our young people particularly, that it’s never been more important or urgent.
+We simply can’t let them wait like we have, to retire, win lotto, the kids have left home or the leaders of their company (and country) decide that ‘purpose’ is on the agenda.

 Perhaps if I’d been asked some different questions when I was young, I might have discovered my purpose much earlier?
 Or if I’d had a purpose mentor at pivotal moments in my life – at the end of school, when I left banking, when I closed my marketing business, it might not have taken me so long.